broadinstitute/gnomad-browser/docs/SV_docs/sv-effect-overview.md

 ### Representation in the gnomAD Browser

-For each SV, the "worst" consequence is annotated in the `consequence` field of the Browser table.
+The predicted functional impact of each SV is annotated in the `consequence` field of the Browser table.
 When querying a gene, SV consequences will be restricted to that gene.
 Otherwise, any consequence across any gene is considered for each SV.

-The "worst" consequence per SV was determined in the order below:
+The functional consequence per SV was determined in the order below:

 ### Main functional consequences